-In accordance with Georgia's State Law our students and faculty will be asked to observe a moment of silence to reflect on the anticipated activities of the day prior to the morning announcements.
+In accordance with Georgia State Law, our students and faculty will be provided with time (not to exceed 60 seconds) to observe a moment of silence to reflect on the anticipated activities of the day prior to the morning announcements.
+Participation is encouraged, but not required.
+Regardless if a student participates or not, no student should be disruptive or disrespectful during this time.